 The rounded curves and contours of 3D coins are perfect for capturing shadows and colors that look larger and more alive and for aging the coin's surface.

 Utilizing the complete range of textures available in a 3D coin, images, and designs with fine elements like mountains, structures, and artwork can appear much more photorealistic.

 A unique cut-out?
 Do you desire a certain specialty cut?
 If you're unsure of an idea, we can aid you there too.
 We can create custom cutouts from practically anything.

 Desire both 2D and 3D?
 We have your back.

-Choosing between a 2D and 3D coin may be tough if your excellent design only comes to life on a 3D coin, but you would like to add the official colors of a unit or organization.
+Choosing between a 2D and 3D coin may be tough if your excellent design only comes to life on a 3D coin but you would like to add the official colors of a unit or organization.
 The two choices aren't mutually incompatible, though, because ordering a coin with 2D on one side and 3D on the other will let you have the best of both worlds.
 This tradeoff integrates the complete range of color possibilities available with 2D coins, is less expensive than ordering a coin with 3D graphics on both sides, and enables you to benefit from the depth of a 3D coin's design.
-Another alternative is to choose specific design regions, such as the edges, a distinctive logo, or another aspect, to have 3D details.
-To maintain the coin's short, simple recesses, keep sections of the design within two layers.
+Another alternative is to choose specific regions of a design, such as the edges, a distinctive logo, or another aspect, to have 3D details, but to maintain the coin's short, simple recesses, keep sections of the design within two layers.

 Do you want to order more coins?
 We can take care of that for you.
 Simply provide us your name and invoice number when you phone or email.
 Traditionally, you cannot change the mold while placing a reorder; however, you can alter the colors, quantity, or style.
 With that, too, we can assist you.